If Medicaid denied a covered service, you can appeal their decision. Covered services include:

-You have 90 days after the date on your denial letter to request a fair hearing.
+In coverage appeals, you have 120 days after the resolution of the internal appeal to ask for a fair hearing.
 If you request a fair hearing by mail, you should mail it at least two weeks before the deadline.

-If you are appealing because you are losing benefits, you may be able to get Continuing Benefits.
-Continuing Benefits means that you can keep your current coverage until your appeal is over.
+If you are appealing because you are losing benefits, you may be able to get “continuing benefits.”
+Continuing benefits means that you can keep your current coverage until your appeal is over.

 - keep paying your premiums!